sofiaruiz/lmu-cmsi-370/front-end-design.md

 > User would click on the search button at the bottom of the screen:
 ![Image of Screen2](https://github.com/sofiaruiz/lmu-cmsi-370/blob/master/6%20-%20Screen%202%20copy%202.png)

+> The user would then be tacken to the search food screen (as seen above).
+When the user is on that screen there will be "common food searches" available for them to click on (something like: cooked rice, apple, banana, Cliff bar) which will redirect them automatically to the nutrition analysis page for that specific food.
+If the food they are looking for is not in the common foods, they can input a search query that would take them to the nutrition analysis page for the food they inputed.

 ### Usage Scenario 2
 > Ditto with the title.